Testicular Cancer: What You Need to Know

-The testicles have two main functions: They make testosterone, the main male hormone responsible for male sexual characteristics.
+The testicles have two main functions: They produce sperm for reproduction, and they make testosterone, the main male hormone responsible for male sexual characteristics.

 Testis cancer develops when one or more of the cells in the testicle grow out of control.

 The most common cell type in the testicle is called a germ cell.
 Normally, the sperm develop from these germ cells.
 As germ cells make up approximately 90 percent of the testicle, the most common type of testis cancer is a germ cell tumor.